 Return To Index

 A real wood floor cover is the most popular choice with dollhouse builders.
 Wood floor covers are sheets of thin real wood veneer, cut to look like wood planks and applied over your dollhouse's existing floors.
 The veneer is thin enough to be easily cut with scissors.
 They are laminated to a special paper backing, so they can be glued to your dollhouse floors easily.
 You can use tacky glue or double sided carpet tape to adhere this flooring.
 They can be purchased in scale to match your dollhouse.
 More often than not, this flooring is already stained and ready to go, you just choose the hue your looking for.

 The easiest way to apply this flooring is to make a paper template of the floor you want to cover and then cut your flooring sheet to match.

 Wood look flooring does not have to be necessarily made of wood.
 You can get the same look using inexpensive vinyl floor.
 Vinyl wood floor comes in 12" long strips, cut to the right scale for your dollhouse.
-You peel and stick the planks to your dollhouse floors.
+You peel and stick the planks to your dollhouse floors, staggering them throughout for realism.
 The floor is easily cut with scissors.

 This vinyl flooring is ideal for tab and slot dollhouses and exclusively made and sold by Greenleaf Dollhouses.